 - How Will Filing for Bankruptcy Affect My Credit Score?
 By St. Charles Bankruptcy Attorney Tobias Licker (mobankruptcyblog.com)

 Which counties do we serve?

 The United States Bankruptcy Court of the Eastern District of Missouri consists of three divisions: The Eastern (St. Louis), Northern (Hannibal), and the Southeastern (Cape Girardeau).
 The trustee’s meeting and hearings will be in the St. Louis, Hannibal or Cape Girardeau.
-We normally handle only cases in the Eastern (St. Louis) Division because we do not have offices in Hannibal or Cape Girardeau.
+Attorneys at our office normally only handle cases in the Eastern (St. Louis) Division because we do not have offices in Hannibal or Cape Girardeau.
 If it is more convenient for clients from the Hannibal or Cape Girardeau area to meet with a bankruptcy attorney in St. Louis, we will accept cases on a case by case basis, normally only chapter 7 cases.
 The counties for the Eastern Division (St. Louis) are: City of St. Louis, Crawford, Dent, Franklin, Gasconade, Iron, Jefferson, Lincoln, Maries, Phelps, St. Charles, St. Francois, St. Genevieve, St. Louis, Warren and Washington.